duyvu1999pro/Tool/Enumerate/web path scanner/dirsearch/README.md

                         default dirsearch only replaces the %EXT% keyword with extensions
     -O, --overwrite-extensions
-                        Overwrite other extensions with your extensions
-                        (selected via `-e`)
+                        Overwrite other extensions in the wordlist with your extensions (selected via `-e`)
     --exclude-extensions=EXTENSIONS
                         Exclude extension list separated by commas (e.g. asp,jsp)